OpenDataDSL/documentation/docs/topics/subscribing/subscribe_webhook.md

 * Click the + button next to targets
 * Select WebhookTarget
 * Fill out the url field appropriately
+* Select the template you want to use to format your data
 * Click the save button